Supporting peers

 Katie, friend of Rosie who was diagnosed with a Medulloblastoma aged eight

-We’ve gathered together some tips to help you support the child’s classmates.
+We’ve gathered together some tips to help you support the classmates or peers of a child who has been diagnosed with a brain tumour.

 Her friends were really nice with her and supported her up to the operation, but once she’d had it I think they kind of expected her to snap out of it.
 Their view was that because it wasn’t cancerous, it wasn’t anything special.
 I think this is quite common, and people don’t realise what an enormous thing it is to have a brain tumour.